The with statement

 is used).__exit__

-: This method is executed upon exiting thewith
+: This method is executed when exiting thewith

 block.
-It handles cleanup tasks, such as closing files or releasing resources.
+It handles cleanup, such as closing files or releasing resources.
 It can also handle exceptions if necessary.

 We can create our own context managers using classes and implementing the __enter__